List of Tracey Takes On... characters: Sydney Kross

-Age unknown ("It's illegal to ask that question").
-A ruthless and charmless high-profile Beverly Hills attorney.
+Age unknown ("It's illegal to ask that question.").
+She is a ruthless, charmless high-profile Beverly Hills attorney.
 Her motto is "You name it, I'll sue it."

 Erin McColl

 Age 47.
 Erin is the former lead singer of the 1970s band Wisechild.
-She often loses her train of thought and depends on her manager Dusty (Mo Gaffney) for guidance.
+She often loses her train of thought and depends on her manager, Dusty (Mo Gaffney), for guidance.

 Madam Nadja

 Age 60.
-Nadja, who hails from Romania, is now a Hollywood madam who conducts all her business from her bed.
+Madam Nadja, who hails from Romania, is now a Hollywood madam who conducts all her business from her bed.
 She was great friends with Nicolae and Elena Ceaușescu, and was at one time his mistress.
-Her parrot Vlad talks to her.
+Her parrot, Vlad, talks to her.

 Mrs. Noh Nang Ning

 Age 70.
 Mrs. Noh Nang Ning, who is of indeterminate Asian origin, owns and operates a Los Angeles donut shop, Yankee Doodle Donuts.
-She is a hard-working patriotic American who almost always relates everything to the donut.
-Mrs. Noh Nang Ning grew up as an orphan in her homeland.
-She was eventually engaged and married to a prince.
-She fled to the United States after a revolution broke out.
-She works long hours and finds little time for pleasantries (playing Pai gow in Las Vegas).
+She is a hardworking, patriotic American who almost always relates everything to the donut.
+Mrs. Noh Nang Ning grew up as an orphan in her homeland, was eventually engaged and married to a prince, and fled to the United States after a revolution broke out.
+She works long hours and finds little time for pleasantries, though she does enjoy playing pai gow in Las Vegas.
 However, she does make time to sponsor her granddaughter, Kim, in ice skating competitions.

 Janie Pillsworth

 Age 37.
-Manhattan magazine editor.
-Janie, born Janine, hails from Broxbourne, England and is the only child to Frank and Jackie Pillsworth.
-She attended a prestigious British boarding school thanks to her working class father sacrificing his kidney to pay her tuition.
+Janie Pillsworth (born Janine) is a Manhattan magazine editor who hails from Broxbourne, England, and is the only child of Frank and Jackie Pillsworth.
+She attended a prestigious British boarding school thanks to her working-class father sacrificing his kidney to pay her tuition.
 While there, Janie reinvented herself and disowned her parents.
-The family wasn't reunited until an unscrupulous colleague revealed Janie's true identity and she was forced to face her past.
-After her father died, Janie let her mother, who also acts as a live-in nanny, live with her.
+The family was not reunited until an unscrupulous colleague revealed Janie's true identity and she was forced to face her past.
+After her father died, Janie let her mother, who also acted as a live-in nanny, move in with her.

 Ruby Romaine

 Age 72.
 A Hollywood make-up artist (one of the oldest still working in the union) who's seen it all.
 She worked heavily during Hollywood's heyday.
-Ruby's hobbies include wine tasting, poker, and preserving the old Hollywood.
+Ruby's hobbies include wine tasting, poker, and preserving old Hollywood.
 She takes care of her shell-shocked Vietnam War veteran son, Buddy, along with her cat, Duke, and their Vietnamese Pot-bellied pig, Oinky.
 Ruby also has a daughter, Desirée.

 Fern Rosenthal

 Age 56.
 Fern is a Jewish homemaker, originally from Long Island.
-After thirty-seven years of marriage, Fern convinced her husband Harry to retire to Boca Raton, Florida after he suffered a heart attack.
-Harry was the owner of a chain of seventeen discount pharmacies.
+After 37 years of marriage, Fern convinced her husband, Harry, to retire to Boca Raton, Florida, after he suffered a heart attack.
+Harry was the owner of a chain of 17 discount pharmacies.
 They have one daughter, Sheila, and a grandson, Ryan.
-Fern's closest friend (and sometimes rival) is condo board president Jobie Wolff (Julie Kavner).
+Fern's closest friend and occasional rival is condo board president Jobie Wolff (Julie Kavner).

 Sheneesha Turner

 Age 34.
-Sheneesha is an African American airport security guard.
-She works the metal detector along with her friends and co-workers Hellura (Adele Givens) and Ida (Patricia Belcher).
+Sheneesha is an African-American airport security guard.
+She works the metal detector along with her friends and coworkers Hellura (Adele Givens) and Ida (Patricia Belcher).
 She is enthusiastic about performing body searches and checking luggage for contraband.